sssSSLp/PD_2021/README.md

 ## R codes
 All R codes in this repository cover the preprocessing, normalization, analysis, and plotting of differential expression analysis in TITLE OF ARTICLE (URL).
 These R codes are dependent on the following packages:
--DESeq2
+- DESeq2
--reshape2
+- reshape2
--dplyr
+- dplyr
--ggplot2
+- ggplot2
--gplots
+- gplots
--ggbeeswarm
+- ggbeeswarm

 ## Data
 The csv files in this repository contain the original data used in the TITLE OF ARTICLE (URL).
 The description of each file is as follows:
-*-file name: description*
+- *file name: description*
--background_all.csv: Characteristics of all participants.
+- background_all.csv: Characteristics of all participants.
--background_first.csv: Characteristics of participants in the first cohort.
+- background_first.csv: Characteristics of participants in the first cohort.
--background_second.csv: Characteristics of participants in the second cohort.
+- background_second.csv: Characteristics of participants in the second cohort.
--normalized_count_with_deseq2.csv: Normalized read-count of all participants.
+- normalized_count_with_deseq2.csv: Normalized read-count of all participants.
--readcount_all.csv: Original read-count data of all participants.
+- readcount_all.csv: Original read-count data of all participants.
--readcount_first.csv: Original read-count data of the participants in first cohort.
+- readcount_first.csv: Original read-count data of the participants in first cohort.
--readcount_secon.csv: Original read-count data of the participants in second cohort.
+- readcount_secon.csv: Original read-count data of the participants in second cohort.

 ## License